Useful Links on Covid-19

-Department of Homeland Security
+The Department of Homeland Security

-DHS’ duties are wide-ranging, but their goal is clear: a safer, more secure America, which is resilient against terrorism and other potential threats.
+The Department of Homeland Security’s (DHS) duties are wide-ranging, but their goal is clear: a safer, more secure America, which is resilient against terrorism and other potential threats.
 Missions include preventing terrorism and enhancing security; managing our borders; administering immigration laws; securing cyberspace; and ensuring disaster resilience.

 For agricultural employers the most significant involvement of DHS is in immigration and border security issues including a major role in employment eligibility verification (I-9 and E-Verify.)